SoftUni-Internal/interactive-content/EN/03-Introduction-to-Hibernate/01-Maven.md

 - `groupId` and `artifactId` - the dependency's **coordinates**
 - `version` - a dependency version requirement specification, used to **compute the dependency's effective version**

-This computation is performed in order to select a version that matches all dependency declaration, preventing **version mismatch** errors.
+This computation is performed in order to select a version that matches all dependency declarations, preventing **version mismatch** errors.

 [/slide]